mui/mui-x/docs/data/data-grid/tree-data/tree-data.md

 :::warning
 The `getTreeDataPath` prop should keep the same reference between two renders.
-If it changes, the data grid will consider that the data has changed and will recompute the tree resulting in collapsing all the rows.
+If it changes, the Data Grid will consider that the data has changed and will recompute the tree resulting in collapsing all the rows.
 :::

 {{"demo": "TreeDataSimple.js", "bg": "inline", "defaultCodeOpen": false}}